nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
 Because of these limitations, we must either explicitly use the `@Field` decorator in our schema definition classes, or use a [CLI plugin](/graphql/resolvers#cli-plugin) to generate these for us.

 The `Author` object type, like any class, is made of a collection of fields, with each field declaring a type.
 The types correspond to [GraphQL types](https://graphql.org/learn/schema/).
-A field's GraphQL type can be either an object type or a scalar type.
+A field's GraphQL type can be either another object type or a scalar type.
 A GraphQL scalar type is a primitive (like `ID`, `String`, `Boolean`, or `Int`) that resolves to a single value.

 > info **Hint** In addition to GraphQL's built-in scalar types, you can define custom scalar types.